-Figure .
-Comparison of UEQ results between standard UEQ and UEQ in sign language for virtual interpreter
+Figure 19.
+Comparison of UEQ results between UEQ TXT and UEQ SSL for the virtual interpreter

-The values of means and their corresponding confidence intervals are in both cases coequal, except for the Dependability scale, where, as already mentioned, participants had issues with understanding some of the statements.
+The values of means and their corresponding confidence intervals are in both cases coequal, except for the Dependability scale where, as already mentioned, participants had issues with understanding some of the statements.

 Proof of Theorem 2.
-The comparison of UEQ scale results between the standard UEQ and UEQ in sign language have shown that they were significantly close.
-Due to the representation and interpretation of UEQ results it can be concluded that the UEQ in sign language would return comparable results as the textual one. □
+The comparison of the UEQ scale results between UEQ TXT and UEQ SSL have shown that they were significantly close.
+Due to the representation and interpretation of the UEQ results it can be concluded that the UEQ SSL would return comparable results as UEQ TXT. □

 Evaluation of participants’ preference of the UEQ version

-Other results and information, obtained through a structured interview after the evaluations, have shown that all of the deaf participants, involved in this study, would like to use the evaluated solutions daily and that all of them believe that early inclusion of deaf users is beneficial to the development process of any solution.
-The analysis of demographic data relating to the UEQ results, it can be concluded that UEQ in sign language would mean a lot to the participants with lower education, especially for those who could not read.
-Although only 2 participants could not read, only one of all the participants did not find UEQ in sign language beneficial, while all other participants stated that they would prefer the UEQ in sign language or a combination of both, to the standard UEQ in written form only.
-They also prefer to be independent during such activities and consequently sign language evaluations are needed and welcome.
+Considering the analysis of the demographic data and comments from the participants relating to the UEQ results it can be concluded that a UEQ SSL would mean a lot to the participants with lower education, especially for those who could not read.
+Only one of the participants did not find the UEQ SSL beneficial, while all other participants stated that they would prefer the UEQ SSL or a combination of both to the standard UEQ TXT.
+The participants also stated that they would prefer to be independent during such activities and consequently sign language evaluations are needed and welcome.

 Proof of Theorem 3.
-During the interviews and discussions 95% participants preferred the use of UEQ in sign language (or a combination of UEQ in sign language with added text) to the use of a standard UEQ in text only. □
+During the interviews and discussions 95 % of participants preferred the use of the UEQ SSL (or a combination of UEQ SSL with added text) to the use of the UEQ TXT only. □

 Discussion

-The main goal of the presented research was to confirm the working hypothesis that the results of the evaluations using standard UEQ questionnaire and the sign language translation of the UEQ questionnaire will give comparable results in all scales (Attractiveness, Perspicuity, Efficiency, Dependability, Stimulation, and Novelty).
-During the preliminary evaluations of two different interactive solutions, intended for the deaf and hard of hearing population, a sufficiently small UEQ scale result differences were obtained between the sign language translation of the UEQ questionnaire and the standard UEQ questionnaire.
-Furthermore, the standard deviations of corresponding answers’ value differences on the level of UEQ scales are also relatively small.
-Therefore, the results of UEQ in sign language and standard UEQ can be claimed to be comparable.
-However, considering the analysis and the origin of the differences, the way how results are calculated, and the sample size obtained, it can be expected that with the sample size of obtained group above 30 it would be sufficient to get reliable results with all scale consistency coefficients above 0.7.
+The main goal of the presented research was to confirm the working hypothesis that the results of the evaluations using the UEQ TXT and the UEQ SSL will give comparable results in all scales (Attractiveness, Perspicuity, Efficiency, Dependability, Stimulation, and Novelty).
+During the preliminary evaluations of two different interactive solutions intended for the deaf and hard of hearing population a sufficiently small UEQ scale result differences were obtained between the UEQ SSL and the UEQ TXT.
+Furthermore, the standard deviations of corresponding answers’ value differences on the level of the UEQ scales are also relatively small.
+Therefore, the results of the UEQ SSL and the UEQ TXT can be claimed to be comparable.
+However, considering the analysis and the origin of the differences, the way how the results are calculated, and the sample size obtained, it can be expected that with the sample size of obtained group above 50 it would be sufficient to get reliable results with all scale consistency coefficients above 0.7.